Sponsorship collective logo

 Wow!
 That sounds like a really tough situation.
 How do you handle a conversation like that?

-It’s not easy and it is up to each organization to determine the stance that they would take in particular situations.
-It is also likely to depend upon whether the situation has become public knowledge or still an issue that remains within the walls of the charity.
+It’s not easy, and it is up to each organization to determine the stance that it would take in particular situations.
+It is also likely to depend upon whether the situation has become public knowledge or is still an issue that remains within the walls of the charity.

 What kinds of things should an ethical agreement cover?